Jawayd Anwar: Legacy and reception

-In 2007, The Herald deemed Anwar as one of the poets "with extensive nazms" (poems).
+Anwar is counted among the contemporary Urdu poets who contributed to modern nazms.
+In 2007, The Herald deemed Anwar as one of the poets "with extensive nazms".
 Some of Anwar's couplets were initially published in the Mahe Nao and Funoon literary magazine.
 At the age of 32, Anwar's first book Shahr Mayn Sham ("evening in the city") was published in 1991.
 Academic Afsar Sajid described the book as a "concise but expressive flap".
 Anwar's other works include Bheriay Soay Nahin ("the wolves didn't sleep") and Ashkon Mayn Dhanak ("sinking in tears").
-His most popular poem "Ham Kay Hiru Nahin" (we are not the heroes), written in Ashkon Mayn Dhanak, has been the subject of poetic discourse.
+His most popular poem "Ham Kay Hiro Nahin" (we are not the heroes), written in Ashkon Mayn Dhanak, has been the subject of poetic discourse.
 Anwar also co-authored the book Qahqaqa Insan Nay Ijad Kiya ("humans invented laughter") along with fellow writers Masood Qamar and Hussain Abid.
 Some of Anwar's unreleased poems were posthumously published by his associates in 2016 under the title Barzakh Kay Phul ("flowers of the barrier").
 Renowned author Mustansar Hussain Tarar described the book as between dukh aur sukh (sadness and happiness).

 In November 2013, on the occasion of his second death anniversary, members of the Halqa-e Arbab-e Zauq held a gathering in memory of Anwar at the iconic Pak Tea House in Lahore.
 In November 2021, Iftikhar Arif presided a conference of the Pakistan Academy of Letters (PAL) in remembrance of Anwar.